Tritlo/PropR/README.md

 Works, but is pretty slow at the moment, even when doing the synthesis and testing in parallel, but it works!
 Requires QuickCheck to be installed globally, otherwise the internal synthesizer cannot run the tests (we should fix this by some NIX magic).

+The synthesis part itself is quite fast... it's the filtering of the search space that's slow, wince we are essentially compiling every expression and booting the whole GHC each time.

 Current output:
 ```